ceilidh / Ceili / barn dance

 informal gathering for music, song and dance etc

-We enjoy lively ceilidhs at the Riverhead Hall.
-Te Radar turned up one night with a film crew to experience a ceilidh - dressed as a leprechaun.
+At a lively ceilidh in the Riverhead Hall, Te Radar turned up one night with a film crew to experience a ceilidh - dressed as a leprechaun.

 The fun of Ceilidh dancing is an important part of Twisty Willow's repertoire.
 Called dances are used by the band as a way of mixing and involving audiences while enjoying the Celtic experience.
 Also called a ceili (Irish), a barn dance or a bush dance.

-We quickly have everyone happily participating.
-Wes or Barb talk the dancers through the moves and Wes continues to call while we play the music.
+Wes or Barb talks the dancers through the moves and Wes continues to call while we play the music.
 You don't need to know what to do as we expertly guide you through.

-We have played and called dances for 19 years at the Waipu Highland Games Ceilidh on the evening of January 1.
+We have played and called dances for 23 years at the Waipu Highland Games Ceilidh on the evening of December 31 (Hogmanay).

 Check out the Video page for more ceilidh videos.